Asterics2020-Obelics/School2017/README.md

 ## Library requirements <a name="python-req"></a>

 All the required libraries come with the `Anaconda` install described above.
-If you have followed the previous steps to install python, you can skip this section.
+If you have followed the previous steps to install Python, you can skip this section.

 If you choose an other way to install Python 3.6 than the one recommended above, you must install manually the Python libraries listed in the [requirements.txt](requirements.txt) file.
-To do so, we recommand using `pip`.
+To do so, we recommend using `pip`.

 	  pip install -r requirements.txt